 Radeon Enhanced Sync: Enable

 You can keep Radeon Enhanced Sync enabled if you don’t want to use V-sync.
 Vsync introduces input lag to your game and makes it choppy in many cases.
-However, using Enhanced sync will reduce screen tearing in games without really increasing input lag like traditional V-sync.
+However, using Enhanced sync will reduce screen tearing in games without increasing input lag like traditional V-sync.

 Wait for Vertical Refresh: Always off